Frequently Asked Questions

 To complete the full three-year Montessori preschool programme a child starts around three years and finishes at around six.
 Mixed age classrooms are an essential part of a Montessori learning community.
 Our five year olds have a very important and valued role in the classroom.
 They strengthen their own learning by teaching the younger children, and they gain confidence and get great joy and satisfaction from taking on a leadership role.
 The younger children are supported and helped by their older peers, as they increasingly learn to do things themselves and eventually become leaders themselves.

 Some of our children go on to Montessori primary which supports the learning of children from 6-9 and 9-12 years.
 Others transition to many of the surrounding local primary schools including Brooklyn, Ridgeway, Berhampore, Island Bay, Owhiro Bay and Lyall Bay.
+In New Zealand children don't have to be enrolled at a primary school until they are six.
 The decision on where to next, and at what age, is entirely up to you and what’s right for your child and family, but there is enormous value in staying until six.

 Interested in finding out more?
 Here are two links to commentary on the value of starting primary school later, from one of New Zealand’s leading experts in education and child development, neuroscience educator Nathan Mikaere-Wallis.